publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptI/ch3/m__us_usc_t38_s322.md

  __References in Text__

-    The date of the enactment of this section, referred to in subsec. (e), is the date of enactment of [Pub.
+    The date of the enactment of this section, referred to in subsec. (f), is the date of enactment of [Pub.
 L. 110–389][/us/pl/110/389], which was approved Oct.
 10, 2008.

  __Amendments__